| Longsplice |

 Charts are updated when the data become available.

-Click on any chart to see a version of it with higher-contrast colors:Where are we in this recession, how bad has it really been, and what can we expect going forward?
-To answer, we examine some key economic variables' behavior during recent recessions.
-We can see patterns that are common across the recessions, and we can see the magnitude of the current one compared to the others.
-Finally, we can get an impression of how far along we are in the recession/recovery cycle.Economists agree that new unemployment insurance claims, reflecting the number of layoffs, starts deteriorating (rising) before there's a noticeable decline in the GDP.
-The layoffs aren't necessarily a concern at first, as other jobs are still being created, but as they continue to rise they both presage and accelerate the overall drop in the economy.
+Click on any chart to see a version of it with higher-contrast colors:Where are we in this recovery, and what can we expect going forward?
+To answer, we examine some key economic variables' behavior during recent recoveries.
+We can see patterns that are common across the recoveries, and we can see the magnitude of the current one compared to the others.
+Finally, we can get an impression of how far along we are toward a normal growth cycle.Economists agree that new unemployment insurance claims, reflecting the number of layoffs, starts improving (falling) before there's a noticeable rise in the GDP.
+The reduced layoffs are still layoffs, of course, so people are losing their jobs, but when the rate is declining they both presage and accelerate the overall rise in the economy.
 More generally, the Philadelphia Federal Reserve keeps a Leading Economic Index (LEI) which is a compilation of new claims and other leading indicators.
-Actual total payroll employment starts to fall sometime after the GDP starts to fall, and continues falling even after GDP starts to rise again.
+Actual total payroll employment starts to rise sometime after the GDP starts to rise.
 Employers who just had to go through layoffs are not eager to re-hire until they're certain that the new workers are needed.
-In the recovery, the order of the improvements is the same.
-These charts have been normalized; the data has been scaled so that different recessions are easy to compare as a percentage change from the start of the downturn.
-A comparison of economic variables during the five deepest recessions since 1950: I couldn't find data for the unemployment claims or LEI for the '57 recession, but I've included it in those charts' legends so the four charts will be easy to compare.Here we see new unemployment claims, LEI, GDP, and total employment for the same five recessions on the same time scale.
+These charts have been normalized; the data has been scaled so that different recoveries are easy to compare as a percentage change from the start of the downturn.
+A comparison of economic variables during the recoveries that followed the five deepest recessions since 1950: I couldn't find data for the unemployment claims or LEI for the '58 recovery, but I've included it in those charts' legends so the four charts will be easy to compare.Here we see new unemployment claims, LEI, GDP, and total employment for the same five recoveries on the same time scale.
 The claims number is the four-week average of the seasonally adjusted claims.
 Claims data are refreshed every Thursday morning.
 LEI is updated monthly.
 GDP is quarterly with monthly announcements first of 'preliminary,' then 'adjusted,' then 'final' values.
 Employment data is released monthly.
+Note how this 8-year comparison catches the way the end of the 2001 recovery stalls and becomes the start of the 2007 recession. ![]()

-Clearly, the recent recession is the deepest of the five in every aspect,
+The recent recession was the deepest of the five in every aspect,

 and the recovery time looks likely to become the longest.